erlang/otp/erts/emulator/pcre/README.pcre_update.md

 And the according variables were removed together with dependencies from pcre.mk.
 Note that you will need to put things back in order in pcre.mk after all testing is done.
-Once a 'make' is successful, you can generate new dependencies:

-    ~/tmp/pcre/epcre-8.33> gcc -MM -c -DERLANG_INTEGRATION *.c | sed ...

-pcre.mk contains a full gcc command line with sed that adds $(PCRE\_OBJDIR)/ to each object file and $(PCRE\_DIR)/ to each source file.
+Regenerate the make dependencies in `depend.mk` with:

+    ~/erts/emulator/pcre/> make -f pcre.mk depend

 Now your pcre.mk is fairly up to date and it's time to start patching in the changes...

 ## Updating pcre2_match.c